croaky/laptop/books/sicp.md

 ## 1.3 Formulating Abstractions with Higher-Order Procedures

-Procedures that manipulate procedures are called higher-order procedures.
+Procs that manipulate procs are called higher-order procedures.

 ### 1.3.1 Procedures as Arguments

-Consider the following procedures:

 ```lisp
 (define (sum-integers a b)